-Reader question: My department is not affected by the new laws requiring winter tyres, but some nearby areas, which I might want to drive through, are.
+Reader question: My department is not affected by the law requiring winter tyres, but some nearby areas, which I might want to drive through, are.
 Can I get all-season tyres instead?

-Yes, all-season tyres are (at least for now) an acceptable alternative to fitting purpose-made ‘winter’ tyres in those areas that are subject to the Loi Montagne II, the ‘new’ law that you are referring to.
+Yes, all-season tyres are (for the 2023/2024 year) an acceptable alternative to fitting purpose-made ‘winter’ tyres in those areas that are subject to the Loi Montagne.

 This law relates to the period from November 1 to March 31 and requires drivers in some of France’s mountainous regions to ensure their vehicles are adapted to winter conditions, either with ‘winter tyres’ or with alternative systems to improve grip.